 Business Reducing Term Policy Rider:

 This type of disability policy rider on an Overhead Expense DI policy directly pays your lender benefits to cover 100% of your monthly practice loan payment in the event of a disabling injury or illness.
 In most cases, when an attorney borrows money to start a new business or buy an existing one, they are required to cover the majority of the monthly loan payment with a disability insurance policy.
 If eligible, the disability benefits are paid directly to the lender as “loss payee” to save the loan from default due to the disability of the borrower.

-BRT policies can cover up to 100% of the monthly loan payment and have a benefit period from five to 30 years (age limits do apply, ask for details).
-BRT policies have a choice of several elimination periods including one, two, three, six, or 12 months.
-Plans are very affordable.
+BRT policy riders can cover up to 100% of the monthly loan payment and have a benefit period from five to 30 years (age limits do apply, ask for details) and are very affordable.

 Disability Buy-Out Policy:

 One of the most overlooked insurance issues for small business owners is the disability buy-out policy.
 These policies provide the funding for the disability provision in a partnership agreement upon the total disability of one or more of the partners in a partnership.
 It allows for a clean transition of the business by providing cash to assist in the purchase of a disabled partner’s interest – allowing the non-disabled partner to purchase their interest in the business at a pre-determined price per the partnership agreement.

 Benefit amounts up to $3,500,000 per insured (subject to business valuation formulas and policy elimination periods) are available.
 Various funding methods including, “lump sum,” “down payment/monthly payment,” and “level monthly payments” are available.
 Common elimination periods available are 12, 18 or 24 months.